bianjieai/icndev/docs/gon/challengescope.md

 <br/>
 <br/>

-The evidence submission for GoN Incentivized Testing phase is now closed.
+The evidence submission for the GoN Incentivized Testing phase is now closed.
 Thanks for your participation and contributions!

 <br/>

-Welcome to visit the [scoreboard page](https://interchainnfts.dev/gon/scorecard.html) to see where participants are (Since this page is still being updated, it may not reflect the final result).
+Welcome to visit the [scoreboard page](https://interchainnfts.dev/gon/scorecard.html) to see where participants are (Note that this page is still being updated, and may not reflect the final result).

 <br/>
 <br/>